hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/028_independence.md

 After a month he did not suffer much.
 Through such practices powers (Siddhis) can be attained.

 *Concentration*.
-Concentration is Samâdhi, and that is Yoga proper; that is the principal theme of this science, and it is the highest means.
+Concentration is Samādhi, and that is Yoga proper; that is the principal theme of this science, and it is the highest means.
 The preceding ones are only secondary, and we cannot attain to the highest through them.
 Samadhi is the means through which we can gain anything